-1. Inquire and scan the records to determine if the township reimbursed any officer or employees for insurance benefit premiums during the period under Ohio Rev. Code §505.60 or §505.601?

-- 2. Review the resolution authorizing reimbursement.
-(We should maintain a copy in the permanent file so we needn't repeat this step each audit.) - 3.
-Review the township's procedures for ensuring reimbursements meet the requirements of [Ohio Rev. Code §505.60(A) or the reimbursement resolution from Ohio Rev. Code §505.601]. - 4.
-Review a few employees' reimbursement transactions to determine if they were allowable.
+- 1. Inquire and scan the records to determine if the township reimbursed any officer or employees for insurance benefit premiums during the period under Ohio Rev. Code §505.60 or §505.601? - 2.
+If the Township has one employee: - a.
+Review the resolution authorizing reimbursement.
+(We should maintain a copy in the permanent file so we needn't repeat this step each audit.) - b.
+Review the township's procedures for ensuring reimbursements meet the requirements of [Ohio Rev. Code §505.60(A) or the reimbursement resolution from Ohio Rev. Code §505.601]. - c.
+Review a few employees' reimbursement transactions to determine if they were allowable. - 3.
+If more than one employee, determine for premium reimbursements if the Township's program is "integrated", under Federal regulations, into a group health care plan offered by the public employer, and if, therefore, the public employer may utilize so-called 125 payment plans.

-3-17 Compliance Requirements: Ohio Rev. Code § 505.603 - "Cafeteria Plans" - Townships.
+3-1617 Compliance Requirements: Ohio Rev. Code §505.603 - "Cafeteria Plans" 12